 Constant Checkers Experience Higher Stress

-This excessive technology and social media use has paved the way for the “constant checker” — those who check their email, texts and social media accounts on a constant basis.
+This excessive technology and social media use has paved the way for the “constant checker” — those who check their social media accounts on a constant basis.
 The survey found that stress runs higher, on average, for constant checkers than for those who do not engage with technology as frequently.
 On a 10-point scale, where one is “little or no stress” and 10 is “a great deal of stress,” the average reported overall stress level for constant checkers is 5.3, compared with 4.4 for those who don’t check as frequently.
 Among employed Americans who check their work email constantly on their days off, their reported overall stress level is even higher, at 6.0.

 “The emergence of mobile devices and social networks over the last decade has certainly changed the way Americans live and communicate on a daily basis,” said Lynn Bufka, PhD, APA’s associate executive director for practice research and policy.
 “Today, almost all American adults own at least one electronic device, with many being constantly connected to them.
 What these individuals don’t consider is that while technology helps us in many ways, being constantly connected can have a negative impact on both their physical and mental health.”

-Parents Struggle to Manage Children’s Technology
+Parents Struggle to Manage Children’s Use of Social Media

-Parents also seem to be feeling the pressure when it comes to balancing their children’s technology use when it comes to familial interactions.
+Parents also seem to be feeling the pressure when it comes to balancing their children’s social media use when it comes to familial interactions.
 While 94 percent of parents say that they take at least one action to manage their child’s technology usage during the school year, almost half (48 percent) say that regulating their child’s screen time is a constant battle, and more than half of parents (58 percent) report feeling like their child is attached to their phone or tablet.

 Additionally, almost half of parents (45 percent) say they feel disconnected from their families even when they are together because of technology.
 More than half of parents (58 percent) say they worry about the influence of social media on their child’s physical and mental health.